 For marketers and business owners, understanding the nuances and personality quirks of each generation is part of the fun — and part of the challenge.
+Gen Z simply doesn’t respond to offers and marketing campaigns the same way that Millennials do, so it’s time to study up on the key differences between how these two groups shop and buy.

 Understanding each audience helps us craft the right message on the right channels, and a deep demographic dive is especially important if young people comprise a big portion of the audience you market to.
-Gen Z simply doesn’t respond to offers and marketing campaigns the same way that millennials do, so it’s time to study up on key differences between these two groups.

 But first, let’s cover some of the basics.

-What is the millennial age range?
+What is the Millennial age range?

-We’re defining millennials as those born between 1980–1995.
-This means that in 2020, millennials will be in the 25–40 range.
+We’re defining Millennials as those born between 1981–1997.
+This means that in 2021, Millennials will be in the 24-40 range.

 What is the Generation Z age range?

 What comes after Generation Z?
 Some are referring to these newest arrivals as Generation Alpha.
 This is the generation that will never know a world without smartphones — but that’s a subject for a future blog post.

 Millennials vs. Gen Z: How are these generations different?

-They may all look young.
-But millennials and members of the subsequent Generation Z are markedly different in how they shop, interact with brands, and view money.
+They may all look young, but Millennials and members of the subsequent Generation Z are markedly different in how they shop, interact with brands, and view money.

-4. Gen Z is pragmatic; millennials are idealistic
+Gen Z is pragmatic; Millennials are idealistic

 This generation has been shaped by the economic pressure that occurred during their childhood years, when their parents and communities may have been struggling with employment and finances.
 Thus, the most successful marketing toward Gen Z focuses on long-term value and smart investments.